 There are different ways to classify this condition according to how many teeth are affected, where in the mouth they are, and what position they are in.
 Here is a brief overview of the different terms used to describe a crossbite:

-- Overcrowded teeth: When your teeth are crowded on your bottom jaw this can make them push further forward than they should be.
+- Overcrowded teeth: When your permanent teeth are crowded on your bottom jaw this can make them push further forward than they should be.

 - Mouth breathing as a child: Mouth breathing keeps the tongue from resting at the top of the mouth, so the tongue can’t help make the top jaw wider.

 - Thumb sucking: Sucking a thumb puts pressure on the roof of the mouth, pushing it up so that it gets narrower rather than wider.

 - Repairs to cleft lips: Cleft lip surgery can affect the development of the upper teeth.